columbia/dvh-asplos-ae/README.md

 # Optimizing Nested Virtualization Performance Using Direct Virtual Hardware
 This repository is for Artifacts Evaluation for ASPLOS 2020.
-It has all the source code and instructions to run the key experiments presented in Figure 5 and 6 in the paper.
+It has all the source code and instructions to run the key experiments presented in Figures 5 and 6 in the paper.

 ## Prerequisites
 * Two physical machines connected by <em>private</em> network for stable and precise measurements.